raigu/x-road-client/README.md

 ## HTTP Communication

-If you have a client that is not [PSR-18](https://www.php-fig.org/psr/psr-18/)  compatible but can handle PSR-7 request and response then you can write an adapter.
+If you have a client which is not [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible but can handle PSR-7 request and response then you can write an adapter.
 For example if you have already installed [Guzzle](https://github.com/guzzle/guzzle/) package and want to re-use it then you can create an adapter like this: